-Now that I have identified states in which Republicans or Democrats gained an asymmetric advantage, I can examine these states to test the validity of a simpler statistic that does not require computer simulation: the difference between the mean (i.e. average) and the median vote share for contested84 districts.
-The mean-median difference is a simple measure of asymmetry85 and allows easy comparison with national standards.
-Notably, it does not require any inputs other than district-level election results for the state that is under examination.
+Now that we have identified states in which Republicans or Democrats gained an asymmetric advantage, we can examine these states to test the validity of a simpler statistic that does not require computer simulation: the difference between the mean (i.e. average) and the median vote share for contested districts.
+The mean-median difference is a simple measure of